 Moose Lodge, 4610 Carolina Beach Rd, Wilmington, NC

 From US-17 N/US-17 BUS N/US-76 E, take the Exit to State Port, go .2mi and take slight Right onto S Front St, go .8mi continue straight onto Carolina Beach Rd, go 4.3mi and arrive at Moose Lodge on the Right.

-Murrell’s Inlet is just a short drive to Myrtle Beach, where you can take a stroll on the boardwalk and beach and have lunch at Duffy’s – where the house band for several years was Alabama.
-There is plenty of great shopping and activities at Broadway at the Beach, Tanger Outlets and the nearby Malls.
+Murrells Inlet is a short drive from Myrtle Beach where you can take a stroll on the boardwalk and beach and have lunch at Duffy’s – where the house band for several years was Alabama.
+There is plenty of great shopping and activities at Broadway at the Beach, Tanger Outlets and the Malls.
 Visit the Huntington Beach State Park and the nearby Brookgreen Gardens, a unique combination of botanical gardens with outdoor sculptures and exhibits of wild animals.
+Dinner and dancing available at the American Legion.
 Take a boat tour or kayak the intercostal waterways or salt marsh.